PierLucaLanzi/POLIMIGameCollective/README.md

   used also partially used for the first Unity3D workshop of the 2014/2015 Video game Design and Programming course at the Politecnico di Milano.

+- SplashScreen
+  Example project with the setup for the splashscreen that all the games in the course should use.
+It consists of three screens, your logo, the game collective logo, and a logo from guests you might have.